Travels in Africa

-Africa produces some of the world’s finest basketry.
+Africa is the source of some of the world’s finest basketry.
 Binky Newman, through Design Afrika, has worked actively for over two decades to promote, develop and market the baskets of the continent.
+Her travels have taken her to every corner of Africa, where she has met extraordinary craftspeople, some in the most remote of locations.

 Binky Newman has worked for many years with Zulu weavers based in the remote rural areas surrounding South Africa’s first World Heritage Site – the iSimangaliso Wetland Park in KwaZulu Natal.
 The primary weaving material for baskets in this area is ilala palm.
 Binky has conducted many product development workshops to facilitate sharing knowledge of basket weaving between groups and to bring contemporary forms to the designs.